zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 corresponding public key as above, along with the following additional behaviour.

-When we receive a Data Search response from a node `N` which is already on the lookup list of an announcement we wish to make: after the processing described above, if the response indicates that a Store Announcement request would be accepted and `N` is still on the list, we also send a Store Announcement request to `N` via `c(N)`.
+When we receive a Data Search response from a node `N`, if the response indicates that a Store Announcement request would be accepted, and if `N` is announceable according to the processing described above, we also send a Store Announcement request to `N` via the same route used to send the Data Search request.
 In this request we put an initial announcement, or a reannouncement if the response indicated that our current announcement is already stored.
 We set the requested timeout to 300 seconds.

+The definition of "announceable" ensures in particular that under perfect network conditions, an announcement will be made as a result of the cascade of requests originating with the first request to a random dht node, with no timeouts needing to be triggered.

 If we obtain an Store Announcement response from a node on the list indicating that the announcement is stored for a certain duration, we consider the